The same spreadsheet is also viewable below in web-friendly format.

-This spreadsheet has three main purposes:
+This spreadsheet has several purposes:

 - Data for use by local governments, county, city, and other interested parties such as chambers of commerce, tourism councils, etc.